Cabana/jquery.cabana.sayt/README.md

 });
 ```

-By default the `markup()` function expects the result JSON to be array of objects having a `url` and `text` attribute.
+By default the `markup()` function expects the resulting JSON to be array of objects having a `url` and `text` attribute.
 Here is an example:

 ```javascript
 [